sassoftware/sas-viya-sdk-js/sdk/va-report-components/documentation/docs/api/ObjectHandle.md

 ## Properties

 ### readyState: string
-Describes the ready state of the report object.
+The ready state of the report object.
 When this value changes, a `readyStateChanged` event is fired on the ObjectHandle.

 This value can be one of the following:
   - `"contentLoading"` when the report object is still loading its content.